mail-my-ballot/mail-my-ballot/README.md

 The best way to showcase changes to your site is to host your own staging instance.
 Each instance has its own configuration (e.g. `production` or `staging`) and can be edited via the gulpfile via `--env production`.
 To add your own, copy and modify the contents the `staging` object in `env/env.js` using your own namespace (e.g. your GithubID).

 ### Now (Client Hosting)
 The client is hosted by [Vercel](https://vercel.com/), which is also called Zeit and Now.
-If you create your own zeit hosting account and point it to our dev or staging backend instance, you should be able to have your own front-end.
+If you create and deploy to your own zeit hosting instance and point it to the dev or staging backend instance, you should be able to experiment / show off your own front-end.

 ### App Engine (Server Hosting)
 To get started, goto [AppEngine Getting Started](https://console.cloud.google.com/appengine/start?project=mmb-staging&folder&organizationId) and follow the prompts.